-FRE 496-497-498 Special Topics in French
+FRE 496 Special Topics in French

-Focus on issues related to France and the Francophone World which include themes such as colonial and post-colonial alienation, the struggle for civil rights, race, gender, revolt, the struggle for cultural and political identity, and literary phenomena of significance.
+FRE 496-497-498 Special Topics in French Three credit hours Focus on issues related to France and the Francophone World which include themes such as colonial and post-colonial alienation, the struggle for civil rights, race, gender, revolt, the struggle for cultural and political identity, and literary phenomena of significance.
 May be repeated for credit.
 Normally taught on a one-time basis; not intended to form a permanent part of the French core.
 Issues studied may generate topics for the Senior Investigative Research Paper.

-Prerequisite: Any 300-level French course or above or permission of instructor.
+Prerequisites: Any 300-level French course or above or permission of instructor